-A Balanced Scorecard defines what management means by "performance" and measures whether management is achieving desired results.
+A Balanced Scorecard defines an organization’s performance and measures whether management is achieving desired results.
 The Balanced Scorecard translates Mission and Vision Statements into a comprehensive set of objectives and performance measures that can be quantified and appraised.
 These measures typically include the following categories of performance:

 - Financial performance (revenues, earnings, return on capital, cash flow)